1992–93 Phoenix Suns season

-The 1992–93 NBA season was the 25th season for the Phoenix Suns in the National Basketball Association.
-This season is most memorable for the Suns acquiring All-Star power forward Charles Barkley from the Philadelphia 76ers, and signing free agent Danny Ainge prior to the season.
-Under new head coach Paul Westphal, the Suns had a successful season posting a 14-game winning streak in December, which led them to a 21–4 start, held a 38–10 record at the All-Star break, then posted an 11-game winning streak between March and April to finish with an NBA-best 62–20 record.
+The 1992–93 Phoenix Suns season was the 25th season for the Phoenix Suns in the National Basketball Association.
+This season is most memorable for the Suns acquiring controversial All-Star power forward Charles Barkley from the Philadelphia 76ers, signing free agent Danny Ainge, and hiring Paul Westphal as their new head coach.

+The Suns had a successful regular season by posting a 14-game winning streak in December, which led them to a 21–4 start to the season, held a 38–10 record at the All-Star break, then posted an 11-game winning streak between March and April, finishing in first place in the Pacific Division with a league-best 62–20 record, and earning the first seed in the Western Conference.
 The team set the franchise record for most wins in a season (the record was later tied in the 2004–05 season and later broken in the 2021-22 NBA season).
-Barkley won the NBA Most Valuable Player Award, and led the team to its second trip to the NBA Finals, where they lost to Michael Jordan, Scottie Pippen and the 2-time defending champion Chicago Bulls in six games.